When you think of exploring astronomy, you probably

 Locate the pattern in Orion and the Pleiades where you live

-Stellarium.
-They are visible in the winter months in the
+using Stellarium.
+They are visible in the winter months in

-(Going to about December 20 will work in the Northern
+Hemisphere.
+(Going to about December 20 will work in the

-should now already know two constellations on
+You should now already know two constellations on

-sight - Ursa

-Ursa Minor, as well as the very important Polaris.
+sight - Ursa Major and Ursa Minor, as well as the very

-are a lot more constellations shown.
+that there are a lot more constellations shown.
 But why

-time to look into the sky has identified certain stars
+time to look into the sky has identified certain stars with

-part of their culture.
+some part of their culture.
 The Greeks, for example,

-imagined

-the characters from the stories of their gods
+imagined many of the characters from the stories of their gods

 cultures have matched the patterns to the names.

 we'll admit that The Science Notebook staff does not see bears in

 different cultures have.
 Regardless, both are recognized